theochem/horton/doc/download_and_install_faq.rst

 ``ldconfig -p`` prints all cached libraries, and piping to ``grep`` searches through the results for the library with the ``libraryname``.
-Perhaps ``find`` would give a more thorough search, especially if your library has been cached yet.
+Perhaps ``find`` would give a more thorough search, especially if your library has not been cached yet.
 Here is an example, where we tried to find atlas libraries in a cluster:

 .. code-block:: bash